AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 0.md

 - [ ] Set up a tracker for the rivals' attitudes towards the party members
 - [ ] Practice voices for the rivals and Alyxian
 - [ ] Review the rivals' goals and personalities
-- [ ] Review the Heroic Chronicle for gold and magic items
 - [ ] Music
 	- [ ] https://www.youtube.com/watch?v=SFHiD4hG1AU&list=PLGvEMtY18bM0mMSDSRZEd_fqA6Ll4wmtP
 	- [ ] https://open.spotify.com/album/30CxXNLekWVQzo7xhowwkg